ibm-mas/mas-performance/docs/mas/mobile/bestpractice.md

 - Consider scaling up the mobile pods when the CPU usage of a pod exceeds 4.

 - Optimal disk throughput for the database is crucial for a smooth app downloading experience.

+- Observations from lab tests suggest that balanced node resource utilization is crucial for optimal performance.
+It is worth noting that the default topology spread constraints in the ManageWorkspace Custom Resource (CR) are set to "topologyKey: topology.kubernetes.io/zone".
+However, in a single-zone cluster, if the pod is not being evenly distributed across worker nodes, considerto be set to "topologyKey: topology.kubernetes.io/hostname" instead.